practicingruby/practicing-ruby-paid/posts/v1/006-good-and-bad-code.md

 ### What Happens Next?

-I've placed my bad tictactoe example in a <a href="https://github.com/sandal/tictactoe/tree/7fd72a33aec33f75909d8c9d59a43423b0f66b24">repository on github</a>.
+I've placed my bad tictactoe example in a [repository on github](https://github.com/sandal/tictactoe/tree/7fd72a33aec33f75909d8c9d59a43423b0f66b24).
 If you'd like to participate, please fork this repository and make one change to the code at a time, leaving detailed reasoning in each commit message as to why you're making the change.
 Once you're happy with what you've got, post a link in the comments section on this post so others can check out what you have done.

 In the next issue, I will post my own iterative set of improvements, as well as links to some of my favorite reader submissions.
 I will also summarize some of the lessons that can be learned from using this technique, and provide a few suggestions for other problems to attempt in this fashion.